Text consolidated by Valsts valodas centrs (State

 contract to the enterprise income tax reliefs and immovable

-(3) For the conclusion of a contract for the making of
+(3) For the conclusion of a contract for making investments, a

-investments, the capital company shall submit at least the
+capital company shall submit at least the information indicated

-(31) For the conclusion of a contract for the
+(31) For the conclusion of the contract for the

-settlement of estimated wage costs, the zone capital company
+settlement of the estimated wage costs, a zone capital company

 (4) The right to apply the direct tax reliefs to the

-investments provided for in a contract for the making of
+investments provided for in a contract for making investments may

-investments may be exercised if the capital company has made
+be exercised if the capital company has made investments only

-investments only after the contract for the making of investments
+after the contract for making investments has entered into

-in Section 8.1, Paragraph five of this Law, the
+Paragraph five of this Law, the contract for making investments

-(5) The right to receive direct tax reliefs for the estimated
+(5) The right to receive the direct tax reliefs for the

-wage costs provided for in the contract for the settlement of
+estimated wage costs provided for in the contract for the

-down in Section 1, Paragraph two, Clause 12 of this Law only
+with Section 1, Paragraph two, Clause 12 of this Law only after

-after entering into effect of the contract for the settlement of
+the entry into effect of the contract for the settlement of the

 estimated wage costs.